EthanMcBloxxer/ethanmcbloxxer.github.io/published/luau-documentation.md

 print(wait(5)) --> 5.00318529843 --(also waits this time before outputting)
 ```

 When using Luau, it is *highly* recommended to use the `:Wait()` method on Events to yield the thread until the event is triggered.
-There is also [an alternative](https://devforum.roblox.com/t/avoiding-wait-and-why/244015) which uses BindableEvents, even if they are costly.
+There is also [another alternative](https://devforum.roblox.com/t/avoiding-wait-and-why/244015) which uses BindableEvents, even if they are costly.

 ### delay